MimiOnuoha/Philosophy-of-Data/README.md

       - Documenting everything you eat / noting where and how many cigarettes you smoke / etc etc
       - Taking a picture of each person you talk to
       - Regular journaling around a very specific, quantifiable, topic

-  Feel free to come up with your own methods!

 **Week Nine: October 31**
 *Surveillance*